Chapter Eleven: Advanced PP&E Issues/Natural Resources/Intangibles

 Trademarks/brands/internet domains are another important class of intangible assets.
 Although these items have fairly short legal lives, they can be renewed over and over.
 As such, they have indefinite lives.

 Goodwill is a unique intangible asset that arises out of a business acquisition.
-It reflects the excess of the fair value of an acquired entity over the net of the amount assigned to assets acquired and liabilities assumed.
+It reflects the excess of the fair value of an acquired entity over the net of the amount assigned to identifiable assets acquired and liabilities assumed.
 Such excess may be paid because of the acquired company’s outstanding management, earnings record, or other similar features.
-Goodwill is deemed to have an indefinite life, but should be evaluated for impairment at least annually.
+Goodwill is deemed to have an indefinite life and not normally amortized, but should be evaluated for impairment at least annually.